highchair/artinruins-com/_property/narragansett-brewery-cranston.md

 images:
   - url: narrbrew-cranston-old-1920s.jpg
+    alt: 'We are unsure exactly what the brewery looked like since it was demolished many years ago and there are not many photos of the entire complex.
+It was multiple buildings, some built as early as 1890'
   - url: narrbrew-cranston-pin-1910c.jpg
   - url: narrbrew-cranston-aerial-1997.jpg
     caption: Aerial from the Providence Historical Aerial Viewer
+  - url: narrbrew-cranston-undated-1980s.jpg
+    caption: 'Photo by Ron Giorgio via Facebook'
   - url: narrbrew-cranston-b-1999-01.jpg
   - url: narrbrew-cranston-b-1999-02.jpg
   - url: narrbrew-cranston-b-1999-03.jpg